getsentry/github-workflows/README.md

 This repository contains reusable workflows and scripts to be used with GitHub Actions.

-For versioning, we're using a shifting tag strategy, with the current version tag - e.g. `v1` - being updated until there's a breaking change, at which point a it will stay as is and we start using a new tag, `v2`, etc...
+For versioning, we're using a shifting tag strategy, with the current version tag - e.g. `v1` - being updated until there's a breaking change, at which point it will stay as is and we start using a new tag, `v2`, etc...

 This allows consumers to be on the latest version of a compatible workflow.
 If you prefer, you can instead pin to a specific commit.